 Inflation / Deflation

 A high quality inflatable kayak should have multiple inflation chambers so that in case of a puncture in one part of the kayak, the remainder of the kayak will remain inflated.
 This means you can stay afloat until you get back to shore to repair the tear.
-Unfortunately, it also means multiple chambers that you’ll need to inflate – usually the floor and sides.
+But, unfortunately, it also means multiple chambers that you’ll need to inflate – usually the floor and sides.

 Performance / Tracking